ChristyCheuk/Portfolio/final_project_part_II_christycheuk.md

 ### Changes
 #### Changes made

 - Added descriptions: although having a basic sense of what the message of the visualization was conveying, the participatns were not completely sure about it.
-I added a few lines of descriptions to try to make the visualization look more readable and understand.
+I added a few lines of descriptions to try to make the visualizations look more readable and understand.
-- Changed the bar chart on page 3 from stacked to grouped
+- Changed the bar chart on page 3 from stacked to grouped： the participants found that stacked bars made them feel confused and took them some time to figure out how the numbers came out.
+I therefore changed the bar chart to grouped to make it look more easy to understand.
-- Added a highlight at the year of iPhone released in 2007 to the line chart on page 5
 - Changed colors of the bar chart on page 7: the participants thought using contrast colors would be helpful for showing the comparsion between non phone and phone activities, so I changed the colors to blue and red.
-Also, the participants thought there are too many activities on y-axis and would be helpful if highlighting out the most impactful ones, so I used darker blue and red for the top three activities ones of each catergory and lighter blue and red for the rest.
+Also, the participants thought there were too many activities on the y-axis and would be helpful if highlighting the most impactful ones.
+Therefore, I used darker blue and red for the top three activities of each catergory and lighter blue and red for the rest.
+- Added a highlight at the year of iPhone released to the line chart on page 5

 #### Changes will be made in the near future
 - Try to find some more updated data: the participants noticed that most of data I am using was a few years ago and thought that would be more convincible if I could find some more recent data.
 It will take time to find this kind of data and I will try to update the data in the near future.